webdev-dave/bizzbuzz-custom-calculator/README.md

 ## Todo

+- if we keep dafual value (of 1) for retailPricePu then we must also load a default retail total
 - add default profit margin of 40
 - flatten/hide after two decimal places?
 - fix negative profit margin behavior (bug)